 The patch didn't work.
 Since the update, Austin ISD says at least four additional violations have occurred, according to EdWeek.
 The most recent came on January 19th, when a Waymo vehicle was filmed breezing through the opposite lane of traffic as children waited to cross the street and board a bus with its stop arm extended.
 In total, at least 24 safety violations involving Waymo vehicles and school buses have been reported in Austin since the start of the 2025 school year.

 Waymo initially defended itself by noting that none of the Austin incidents resulted in collisions or injuries.
 That's no longer the case.
 Last week, the company published a blog post acknowledging that one of its vehicles struck a child outside a Santa Monica elementary school on January 23rd.
 The vehicle slowed from 17 mph to 6 mph in the instant before impact, according to Waymo's own data.
-The school district told the child sustained only minor injuries, but the outcome could have been catastrophic.
+The school district told The Washington Post the child sustained only minor injuries, but the outcome could have been catastrophic.